 The welding definition encapsulates the process of joining metal parts by melting them together.
 Steel welding, a specific subset, focuses on joining steel components using heat and filler materials.
 The primary processes in structural steel fabrication are Shielded Metal Arc Welding (SMAW) and Submerged Arc Welding (SAW).
 SMAW is manual, whereas SAW is automated, leading to more consistent welds and sometimes a strength bonus.

-Structural welding is governed by the American Welding Society (AWS) Specification D1.1.
+Structural welding specs are governed by the American Welding Society (AWS) Specification D1.1.
 This specification outlines guidelines for matching filler materials to base metals, with specific electrode recommendations.
 There are five basic types of welded joints and three primary types of welds.
 These include Groove Welds, Fillet Welds, and Slot & Plug Welds.

 Importance of Steel Welding in Various Industries